|Height:||360.50+ ft||(109.88+ m)||Elevation:||540 ft (165 m)||GPS Latitude:||41.37334|

 In spring 2007, the National Park Service, the Bureau of Land Management, the California State Parks Foundation, the Nature Conservancy, and Save the Redwoods League paid Sanborn Mapping Services $183,000 to conduct an aerial LiDAR survey of Redwood National and State Parks, the Headwaters Forest Reserve, and Humboldt Redwoods State Park.
 Over a period of three months, Sanborn's 1968 Aero Commander 500S aircraft, carrying Leica Geosystems topographic LiDAR sensors, flew back and forth above the parks, at an altitude of 2,625 ft (800 m), while a laser, firing through a hole in the bottom of the fuselage, scanned the terrain below.
 The aircraft traveled more than 13,500 mi (21,726 km) during the survey while LiDAR sensors recorded the precise location, between the ground and the treetops, of 85,000 points every second to generate a three-dimensional map of the forest.
 After researchers processed the LiDAR data to create a list of trees taller than 348 ft (106 m) in each park, they hiked to each tree to verify its height.
 Although many tall redwoods detected by LiDAR, including Hyperion and Helios, were already known from earlier ground surveys, some trees, including Gulch Tower, Orion, Outlier, and Solstice, were previously undiscovered.

-The National Geographic Explorer program Climbing Redwood Giants documents the October 2008 first climb of Outlier.
+The National Geographic Explorer program Climbing Redwood Giants features the October 2008 first climb of Outlier.
 National Geographic photographer Michael Nichols photographed Humboldt State University forestry professor Stephen C. Sillett and his wife, botanist Marie Antoine, camping near the top of Outlier.
 Sillett photographed the view from the treetop.

 Drive: Outlier is 262 mi (422 km) north of San Francisco near the community of Orick.